 Many of these names are of Arabic origin.
-Refer to "Appendix C: Alphabetical Star List" on page 53 for the list of stars that we have included.
+Refer to "Appendix B: Common Stars - By Constellation" on page 59 for the list of stars that we have included.
 The appendix also shows the Flamsteed-Bayer names and the approximate magnitude of each star.
+For full names of the constellations and their abbreviations can be found on "Appendix D: Constellation Abbreviations" on page 68

 - 1. From Objects menu, choose 5=Strs (Stars). - 2.
-Note that the Zenith hour displays in the upper right corner for your reference. - 3.
-Select a star.
+Note that the Zenith hour displays in the upper right corner for your reference. - Select a star.
 Scroll the stars list by pressing the <PREV or NEXT> buttons.
 Hold button down for a more rapid scroll rate.
 Press the number that corresponds to your choice.
-Magnitude, constellation and type will display.

-- Choices: Press GOTO to initiate slewing, <PREV to review RA/Dec coordinates or MENU to exit. - 5.
-Once you reach the target object, press <PREV to view the RA/Dec coordinates.
-Press <PREV again to return to the object data.
+Magnitude, constellation and type will display. - 4.
+Choices: Press GOTO to initiate slewing, <PREV to review RA/Dec coordinates or MENU to exit. - 5.
+Once you reach the target object, press <PREV to toggle between RA/Dec coordinates and object data. - 6.
+Press 5=BkMk to bookmark or MENU to exit.